Constraint-based graph network simulator: Experiments

 Crucially, the Neural Projections constraint function only measures how much the \textit{current} set of proposed positions of the particles violates the learned constraints without context about past states $\context$.
-Thus, the model cannot correctly resolve the scenarios such as the elastic collisions, as constraint function does not have access to the dynamics (i.e. how the proposed state relates to the previous state, illustrated in Supplementary Figure~\ref{fig:neural_proj_failure_cases}).
-Even if Neural Projections operated over velocities instead of positions, it would still not be able to correctly predict the velocity after an elastic collision without the past context $\context$, because the information about the past velocity is lost after the first solver iteration.
+Thus, the model cannot correctly resolve scenarios such as the elastic collisions, as the constraint function does not have access to the dynamics (i.e. how the proposed state relates to the previous state, illustrated in Supplementary Figure~\ref{fig:neural_proj_failure_cases}).
 This weakness renders Neural Projections insufficient for general-purpose physical simulations.
 Our model, on the contrary, does not have this issue, because the constraint function is always conditioned on the past context $\constr(\context,\update)$, which allows to model time dynamics as a part of the learned constraint.
-To study the effect of this difference, we provide an ablation to our model \textbf{\constraintmodel-GD-$\bm{\constr(\update)}$} that uses only the positional information of the future state and does not have access to the context $\context$ (see details in the Supplementary Section \ref{sec:suppl_model_implementation})
+To study the effect of this difference, we provide an ablation to our model \textbf{\constraintmodel-GD-$\bm{\constr(\update)}$} that uses only the positional information of the future state and does not have access to the context $\context$ (details in the Supplementary Section \ref{sec:suppl_model_implementation})

-Next, Neural Projections defines the constraint solution as $\constr(\update)=0$, and uses the zero-finding ``Fast Projection''~(FP)~algorithm~\citep{goldenthal2007efficient} to find a solution.
-As described in Section~\ref{sec:methods:ourmodel}, our constraint satisfaction problem is defined as minimization, i.e., $\updatehat = \argmin_\update \constr(\context, \update)$, and solved by gradient descent.
+Next, Neural Projections defines the constraint solution as $\constr(\update)=0$, and uses the zero-finding ``Fast Projection''~algorithm~(FP, \citet{goldenthal2007efficient}) to find a solution.
+In contrast, our model defines the solution as a minimization problem, i.e., $\updatehat = \argmin_\update \constr(\context, \update)$, solved by a gradient descent.
 To explore these choices, we also tested an FP-based version of our model: \textbf{\constraintmodel-FP}.